 Petrol or Diesel

 In the not too distant past diesels gave much better economy than petrol engines, but with a performance penalty.
-That’s no longer the case: modern turbo-intercooled disels can outperform many big-bore petrol engines.
+That’s no longer the case: modern turbo-intercooled diesels can outperform many big-bore petrol engines.

-Modern 4WD diesels are turbocharged and intercooled, and have electronic injection control in some form.
+Modern 4WD diesels are turbocharged and intercooled, and have electronic injection control and a great deal of emissions kit.
 That makes them at least as complex as petrol engines and means they face diagnostic problems.
 Many bush garages are unable to diagnose problems in modern diesels.

 Petrol engines have used electronic fuel injection for many years and more is known about them off the beaten track.
 Modern 4WD petrol engines have excellent performance and economy has improved – not to the point of challenging the turbo-diesel when towing or off-road, but better than previously.

-Petrol engines with LPG conversions used to be a good economy move, but the Federal Government’s policy of tying LPG retails to petrol and diesel prices makes that a slightly less attractive option.
-(It wouldn’t be quite so irritating if they weren’t flogging our North West Shelf LPG overseas for a pittance.)
+Petrol engines with LPG conversions used to be a good economy move, but the Federal Government’s policy of tying LPG retails to petrol and diesel prices made that a far less attractive option that ahss now all but vanished.

 Automatic or Manual